-I am Soon Sun Lee and originally came from South Korea in 1988 to study and to be an ordained minister.
+I am an appointed pastor in the Northern Illinois Conference of the United Methodist Church for 26 years.
+I originally came from South Korea in 1988 to study and be an ordained minister.
 I am married to Dr. Sung Lim Lee.
-Sung and I just celebrated our 30th wedding anniversary in March this year.
+Sung and I just celebrated our 34th wedding anniversary in March this year.
 Sung is currently teaching as a professor at Methodist University in Seoul, South Korea.
-He teaches Christian Ethics and Theology.
-He graduated from Garrett-Evangelical Theological Seminary with a Master of Divinity degree.
-He received his Doctoral Degree from Northwestern University.
+He is teaching for 20 years on Christian Ethics and Theology.

 I graduated from Methodist University in Seoul, South Korea, receiving a Bachelor of Theology in Teaching the Bible.
 I graduated from Garrett-Evangelical Theological Seminary in Evanston IL where I received a Master of Divinity degree.
 The following year I received a Master of Theological Studies, also from Garrett-Evangelical Theological Seminary.
 My major was Pastoral Care and Counseling.

-My passion (ministry strength and gifts) for pastoral care, story-telling, heart-felt preaching, prayer-centered ministry, organization of small groups and outreach to the community has developed tremendously over the years.
+My passion (ministry strength and gifts) for pastoral care, story-telling, heart-felt preaching, prayer-centered ministry, and outreach to the community has developed tremendously over the years.
 It is my joy to share with others the Good News of the Gospel.
-My personal interests include: gardening, singing, listening to classical music, and visiting museums, historic architecture, conservatories and botanic gardens.
+My personal interests include: gardening, reading books, and listening to music.
 I like to visit people, involve myself in the community, and enjoy a cup of tea with people.